kninetimmy/Necksaver_xr/README.md

 Smooth Autorotation gives a linear amplification of your head rotation, beginning at the **"Start at"** value. **"Amplify by"** 100%  means that for every degree head rotation you get one extra degree visual rotation.
 So, with a "Start at" value of 90 deg, if you turn your head to 100 you get 110 deg visual rotation (10 deg from 90 deg + 10 deg amplification).
 200% gives 2 extra degrees for every "real" degree head rotation, and so on. **Please be aware that this non-1:1 motion can cause nausea!** (it does for me).
 If this is the case for you too, better use Stepwise Autorotation, It is much easier on your stomach.

+**Changelog for beta3b:**
+- fix for stepwise down values not editable

 **Changelog for beta3:**
 - pitch axis added
 - translation when rotated fixed